nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 </tr>
 <tr style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <td style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
-<markdown>Overall I am enjoying the module as it has amplified my interest in Software Engineering.
+<markdown>Overall I am enjoying the course as it has amplified my interest in Software Engineering.
 Credits go to the wonderful Professors and Wen Quan.

 Maybe there could be a more in-depth tutorial for JavaFX.
 Personally I don't feel I was able to learn enough about JavaFX to operate and work with it on my own, after just going through the provided tutorial content. </markdown>